AI & Content

 CaptureFlow's Content Agent home asking what to capture today, with a prompt to turn a PDF report into a LinkedIn carousel and a row of content ideas.
 CaptureFlow: describe what to capture and the agent turns it into content for every platform.

 What CaptureFlow does that a point tool does not is take one input and reshape it into every format at once.
-You record a 5-minute voice note, upload a call, or drop a link, and a content agent trained on your voice turns it into a LinkedIn post, an X thread, a carousel, a short video, and a newsletter, each native to its platform.
+You record a 5-minute voice note, upload a call, or drop a link, and a content agent trained on your voice turns it into a LinkedIn post, an X thread, a carousel, a short video, and an infographic, each native to its platform.

 That is the difference between repurposing one input into one output and turning one idea into a week of content.
 Because it is built capture-first, the raw material is something you already said, so the output sounds like you instead of a template, and cross-platform publishing schedules the whole set.